HesamMarshal/virtual_keyboard/README.md

 ## TODO:
 * decide the size of click based the size of hand
-    * e.g: when hand is near the webcam, the size is larger and the size of click is larger
+  * e.g: when hand is near the webcam, the size is larger and the size of click is larger e.g.: click = finger size /2
-    * e.g.: click = finger size /2
+* change all Id's to pep8 nad snake_case